temirlan-k/Tengri-News-Clone/README.md

 > Integrated `AWS S3` for uploading news-related images and files.
 Used `SMTP` for email notifications to subscribers about new posts in their categories.

-#### Deployment and Support:
-> Setting up an environment using `Docker` for application development and deployment.
-Ensuring security, including handling user authentication and protecting access to sensitive data.
-Ongoing support and updates to the application, including health and performance monitoring.

 #### Unique approaches